 Bollinger Bands can also be prone to providing false signals.
 For example, a false breakout occurs when an instrument's price passes through the trade entry point.
 It signals a trade, but then moves back in the other direction.
 This results in a losing trade.

 Traders should also understand that standard settings will not suit all strategies.
-Long-term traders may prefer to use a greater number of periods and a higher standard deviation.
-Short-term traders may prefer to use a lower number of periods and lower standard deviation.
+Long-term and position traders may prefer to use a greater number of periods and a higher standard deviation.
+Day traders and swing traders may prefer to use a lower number of periods and lower standard deviation.

 Given that they have limitations, Bollinger Bands are best used in conjunction with other technical analysis tools.
 These can include moving averages, Stochastic indicators and trend lines.